alumet-dev/alumet/plugins/nvidia-nvml/README.md

 #### Clock_type

-The speed of the clock may vary depending on the domain.
-These are the available domains:
+The speed of the clock may vary depending on the type.
+These are the available types:

 |Value|Description|
 |-----|-----------|